 Never overspend on Microwave Popcorn from the store again!
 Learn how to make popcorn in the microwave from scratch with these two easy methods.
 No popcorn popper needed!

-Why Make Homemade Popcorn
+Why Make Microwave Popcorn

 A bowl of freshly popped popcorn is a must have for movie night at my house.
 The store bought microwave popcorn bags never do it for me with all of that fake tasting “butter” topping.